cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 > **IMPORTANT: verify the disk number with `cms burn info`**

+Please replace the 101X number with the proper number you obtained from the `info` command

 ```bash
 (ENV3) (admin) you@yourlaptop $ cms burn raspberry "red,red0[1-4]" \
                                          --password=myloginpassword \